-Believe it or not, I graduated college with the full expectation of going to Medical School, but I traded medical School to go become a car salesman.
-A questionable choice if you ask me looking from the outside in, but one that I hope will help you gain new perspective by the time you are done reading and will help you understand why today I believe more than ever that every college student should learn to become a great sales person before they graduate and transition into the work force.
+Believe it or not, I graduated college with the full expectation of going to medical school, but I traded medical school to go become a car salesman.
+A questionable choice looking from the outside in if you ask me, but one that I hope will help you gain new perspective by the time you are done reading.
+I also hope it will help you understand why today I believe more than ever that every college student should learn to become a great salesperson before they graduate and transition into the work force.

-Regardless that you choose a science degree, or decide to become an Entrepreneur, better selling means that you will achieve your goals faster, and find many less closed doors as you continue your journey forward post your education.
+Regardless of whether you choose a science degree or decide to become an entrepreneur, better selling means that you will achieve your goals faster.
+You will also find many fewer closed doors as you continue your journey forward post your education.
 So what should you know about selling and how can you become better at it?

 Understanding these core fundamentals will be a great start.

-While no one becomes a pro in sales without having built experience actually selling things, everyone can benefit about understanding these three fundamental laws of selling and how they can help you further your growth as a student, individual, or in business.
+While no one becomes a pro in sales without having built experience actually selling things, everyone can benefit by understanding these three fundamental laws of selling and how they can help you further your growth as a student, as an individual, or in business.

 About the Author

-Damien Bullard is an Entrepreneur, sales expert and consultant.
-He is the Founder of IDDS Consulting, and two other successful 7-figure businesses focused on bringing value to the automotive space.
-You can learn more about him at www.damienbullard.com
+Damien Bullard is an entrepreneur, sales expert, and consultant.
+He is the founder of IDDS Consulting, and two other successful seven-figure businesses focused on bringing value to the automotive space.
+You can learn more about him at www.damienbullard.com.